ccarpenter38/Smart-Alarm-Clock/README.md

 <img src="https://github.com/ccarpenter38/Smart-Alarm-Clock/assets/90875318/8e6294f1-8559-48ea-b4fd-188b11d456b4" width="400" height="300">

 The drawer on the back of the Smart Alarm Clock is the perfect size for the a cell phone and has a groove cut out that allows a pushbutton mounted in  the device to determine if there is a phone in the case.
-If there is phone in the case, the button will be pressed, signaling the servo to lock the mechanism.
+If there is a phone in the case, the button will be pressed, signaling the servo to lock the mechanism.

 ## Code
 The device works by running threads on both mbeds to ensure that all tasks can run concurrently.
 MBED 1 runs five threads, while MBED 2 runs four threads.
 A breakdown of how frequently each thread is run can be seen below.